Around The Lake Tahoe Tour

 You'll be seated in the comfort of a luxury shuttle bus with expansive windows to ensure you have non-stop great views of the scenery and Squaw Valley throughout the seven-hour adventure.
 Your driver is a knowledgeable guide who can share with you history and fascinating facts about the region and is friendly and happy to answer questions.

-Enjoy photo stops at some of the most picturesque sites around the Lake, including; Emerald Bay where you can see the only island in the lake; Rubicon Point, the Truckee River Bridge, Squaw Valley; the site of the 1960 Winter Olympics; The Truckee River Bridge, and Sand Harbor with sand so white and fine you'll think you're in Florida.
+This is more than a city vacation; enjoy photo stops at some of the most picturesque sites, including; Emerald Bay where you can see the only island on the water; Rubicon Point, the Truckee River Bridge, Squaw Valley; the site of the 1960 Winter Olympics; The Truckee River Bridge, and Sand Harbor with sand so white and fine you'll think you're in Florida.

-Boatworks Mall in Tahoe City.
+About halfway through the array of photo stops, enjoy a 90 minute stop at the Boatworks Mall.
 A waterfront mall with a variety of choices for you to purchase your lunch, including two waterfront restaurants, and lots of unique shops to browse for one-of-a-kind items.